Let’s talk business processes/systems! This is one step that I find many business owners tend to ignore for far too long.

-Accelerates Workflow: Documenting your processes and building systems around those processes allows you to find areas to automate or outsource.
+Accelerate Workflow: Documenting your processes and building systems around those processes allows you to find areas to automate, outsource, simplify, or eliminate.
 And again while we think we can remember it all, having it documented is much faster to reference than trying to remember the steps or having to backtrack to do missed steps.
 This can be especially true for activities you only do only once in a while.

-Creates A Foundation For Growth: Speaking of outsourcing, documenting how you do parts of your business is a wonderful way to be prepared to outsource some of those steps.
+Create A Foundation For Growth: Speaking of outsourcing, documenting how you do parts of your business is a wonderful way to be prepared to outsource some of those steps.
 Training someone is going to be 12,000 times easier* if you have already documented what your process is for that task.
-It also makes sure even when you hand that task off it’s still done to your specifications (circling back to consistency). *not an actual fact 😃 , but that’s what it will feel like
+It also makes sure even when you hand that task off, it’s still done to your specifications (circling back to consistency). *not an actual fact 😃 , but that’s what it will feel like.

 How To Get Started

 Next time you write a blog post, start work with a client, do your books, or whatever other fundamental action you take in your business pay attention and document your steps.